MiaSanLei/MindBench/README.md

 ## Release

+- [2024/12/17] The images of crawled datasets are [available](https://huggingface.co/datasets/MiaSanLei/MindBench)!
 - [2024/7/17] The download links of crawled datasets are [available](https://huggingface.co/datasets/MiaSanLei/MindBench).
 - [2024/7/6] The rendered images and source files of synthetic datasets are [available](https://huggingface.co/datasets/MiaSanLei/MindBench)!
 - [2024/7/2] Our paper entitled "MindBench: A Comprehensive Benchmark for Mind Map Structure Recognition and Analysis" has been released in arXiv [Link](https://arxiv.org/abs/2407.02842).